 She replied that she was from Delhi but her hometown was in Rajasthan.
 As soon as I heard the name of Rajasthan, I clarified her that I too was from Rajasthan and was staying in Kolkata only for studies.

-When I asked her about the name of her hometown, our both hometown came out to be same, and probably this was the reason the chat for 30 more minutes, till the clock did not touch 12 midnight and she said she wanted to sleep then.
+When I asked her about the name of her hometown, our both hometown came out to be same, and probably this was the reason the chat lasted for 30 more minutes, till the clock did not touch 12 and she said she wanted to sleep then.